 Why did you choose mythological themes and not a contemporary dilemma to explore in your book?
 What draws you to ire-interpreting these ancient texts?

-I wasn’t looking for a project to do, when it came to SIMIAN.
+I wasn’t looking for a project to do when it came to SIMIAN.
 These thoughts on the Ramayana had been gestating within me for years.
-I didn’t set out to re-intepret it but to address my questions concerning it, and they go deep into the story.
-I’ve made relatively few changes in my telling because it has more to do with the story and the characters we know than me re-inventing them with flashy designs for the sake of doing something new.
+I didn’t set out to re-interpret it but to address my questions concerning it, and they go deep into the story.
+I’ve made relatively few changes in my telling.
+Because it has more to do with the story and the characters we know than me reinventing them with flashy designs for the sake of doing something new.
 SIMIAN is a very personal project for me.
 There’s a lot of me in it.
-In that sense it is contemporary to the core.
+In that sense, it is contemporary to the core.

 Between Ramayana & Mahabharata – which is your favorite story and why?

 I love both.
 That’s why SIMIAN begins with a bridging between the two.
 But I think I lean towards the Ramayana, because of Hanuman and the rawness of the story.